Search

 Step Two: Read About Dreaming

 In Dreams 1-2-3, J.M.
-Debord suggests making “I will remember my dreams” into a mantra that you say as if it were a prayer
+Debord suggests repeating “I will remember my dreams” almost like a mantra or prayer.

 a man is sleeping on a desk and dreaming